-6.2 Supply Chains
+Supply Chains

-While HHSL has not completed a comprehensive assessment of risk in our supply chains, we have initiated a preliminary risk assessment process by mapping key suppliers, including developing classifications for suppliers in high-risk locations and high-risk industries.
+HHSL has initiated a preliminary risk assessment process by mapping key suppliers, including developing classifications for suppliers in high-risk locations and high-risk industries.
 This mapping process has enabled us to begin our assessment of certain forced labour and child labour risks that may exist in our supply chain by virtue of certain suppliers' jurisdictions and/or industries of operation.